AdobeDocs/experience-manager-document-security.en/help/using/installing-configuring-aemdsext.md

    >[!NOTE]
    >
-   >Do not delete and add resource types in random order.
+   >Do not delete resource types and add them in random order.
 After 101, configure 102, and so on.

 ### Package custom CommonResources.dll file with the installer of AEM Document Security extension for Microsoft Office {#package-custom-commonresources-dll-file-with-the-installer-of-aem-document-security-extension-for-microsoft-office}

-You can customize the CommonResources.dll file to include add a custom cover page.
+You can customize the CommonResources.dll file to add a custom cover page.
 After customizing the file, you can manually replace the original file with the custom file on all the workstations or you can choose an automated method to replace the file.

-In a large environment, it is difficult and tedious to manually replace the default `CommonResources.dll file` with a custom `CommonResources.dll` file.
+In a large environment, it is difficult and tedious to replace the default `CommonResources.dll file` manually with a custom `CommonResources.dll` file.
 You can use a self-extracting and packaging tool (For example, WinZip Self-Extractor) to package the custom CommonResources.dll file with AEM Document Security Extension for Microsoft Office installer.
 Later on, you can distribute the custom installer to all the workstation.
 This method reduces the time required to replace the default `CommonResources.dll` file with a custom file.
 It also ensures that all the workstation has the required CommonResources.dll file.
 Self-extracting and packaging tool is just one of the many possible methods of automatically replacing a file.
 You can choose any method that is suitable for your environment.

 You can perform the following steps to package custom `CommonResources.dll`file with the installer of AEM Document Security extension for Microsoft Office:

 1. Install a self-extractor and packager tool.
-For example, WinZip Self-Extractor.
+For example, the WinZip Self-Extractor.
 1. Create a new folder.
 For example, YOUR_FOLDER_NAME
-1. Place the original installer of AEM Document security extension and custom CommonResources.dll file in the newly created folder.
+1. Place the original installer of AEM Document Security Extension and custom CommonResources.dll file in the newly created folder.
 1. Create a batch file in the folder.
 For example, YOUR_FOLDER_NAME\Installer.bat
 1. Open the batch file for editing and add the following code to the batch file: